 The ingredients for a bannock recipe aren't fancy, as one would expect: flour, baking powder, salt, butter, and water.

-You can use your unfed sourdough starter to make sourdough bannocks.
-Just replace some of the flour and water with the starter (more on that later).
+Sourdough starter: If you want, you can use your unfed sourdough starter to make sourdough bannocks.
+Just replace some of the flour and water with the starter (more on that in the FAQs).

 How to make bannocks